typeractivexyz/documentation/troubleshooting/rows-columns-not-working.md

 ## Identifying the pins for the row or column

 To identify which pin goes with which row/column, you'll want to check the schematic of your keyboard and match it with the nice!nano pins.
 We've conveniently done this for each of our kits.
-Check the build guide's troubleshooting page (last page of the guide) for your specific kit to find which pin goes with which row/column.
+Check your kit's [build guide](/build-guides) troubleshooting page (last page of the kit's guide) to find which pin goes with which row/column.

 ## Checking the solder joints